March 25, 2019

 Current Alliance Member Organizations include: Chelsea FC Foundation, ESPN, EverFi, i-tri, Learn Fresh, Los Angeles Dodgers Foundation, MLB, MLSE LaunchPad, NBA/WNBA, NHL, North Melbourne FC, NYU, Oakland Athletics, Port Adelaide FC, STEM Sports, TGR Foundation (Tiger Woods) and UNICEF USA.

 Inspiring tomorrow’s out of the box thinkers needs out of the box thinking today.
-The 2019 Alliance kicks off on April 2.
 Don’t miss out on the chance to help set our agenda and be part of the solution.
 Email [email protected] to learn how you can be part of the Sport & STEM Alliance.

 Along with Alliance members, representatives from the Jackie Robinson Museum, Tata Consultancy Services, Victor Cruz Foundation, Discovery Education, EPIC Foundation, Verizon, Play Like a Girl, Prudential Center, New Jersey Devils, New York Mets, Techbridge Girls, Laureus and Richemont are scheduled to attend the April Forum.